 Which is why you need to know more about ISI.

-Worry-free pharmaceutical translations.
+Worry-free pharmaceutical translation services.

 Packaging.
 Labeling.
 Product sampling.
 Instructional materials.
 Digital communications.
 Usage conventions, and more.

 With over 30 years of experience in providing healthcare-related language services, ISI has done it all.
-We offer specially trained linguists and project managers who understand how to implement best-pharmaceutical translation practices both before and after a drug is on the market.
+We offer specially trained linguists and project managers who understand how to implement best-pharmaceutical translation & localization practices both before and after a drug is on the market.

 Although there is a lot of overlap between providing pharmaceutical translation services and how we approach life-science communications in general, there are some important differences.

-Like in the life sciences, pharmaceutical products must be approved by the FDA before they’re allowed in the United States.
+Like in in the life sciences, pharmaceutical products must be approved by the FDA before they’re allowed in the United States.
 But because drugs are designed for much broader usage than most medical devices, the drug-approval phase is stricter than it is for non-pharma classifications.

 Clinical drug trials require a four-stage study process before any pharmaceutical product is approved by the FDA.
 The four study phases are: